AhmadAllam/Nethunter-fixes/README.md

    - Repairs errors related to VNC or Kex servers to ensure smooth operation.

 5. **Install NetHunter Main Tools:**
-   - Installs essential tools for daily use and runs main scripts or tools.
-If you wish to add a new tool, please add it to the `tools.txt` file.
+   - Installs essential tools and Python libraries for daily use and runs main scripts or tools.
+If you wish to add a new tool, please add it to the `tools.txt` file or add your python libraries to `pip.txt` to install it

 0. **About & Help:**
    - Displays the main help menu in the terminal.